The Perfect Hotel for Exploring Historic Montreal

 Spa St. James at The Ritz-Carlton Montreal

 Waterfalls, fireplaces and an indoor saltwater pool overlooking Montreal set the scene at Spa St. James.
-Signature therapies include an aromatherapy escape for couples and a results-driven, nonsurgical facial that uses safe, powerful technology.
+Signature therapies include an aromatherapy escape for couples and nonsurgical facial that uses safe, powerful technology in our Montreal spa.

 Fitness Centre